kai-kj/kaliumn/README.md

 # **cmd.h**

-A simple header file that makes it easier to develop Windows console applications with c.
+A simple single header file library that makes it easier to develop Windows console applications with c.

 You can easily change console window properties, play sounds, and display images.